ansys/pydyna/examples/ICFD/README.txt

 ICFD examples
 ~~~~~~~~~~~~~~

-These examples show how to create ICFD model.
+These examples show how to create and use ICFD (Incompressible
+Comutation Fluid Dynamics) models.